Packaging Frequently Asked Questions

 We’re also exploring new technologies to make sure things like film lids and pouches can be recycled.
 And we’re experimenting with different ways to help colleagues and customers use less plastic and recycle more.

 We’ve turned one Tesco Extra in Cambridge into a trial store to reduce plastic waste.
 Customers are helping us understand how we can make it easier to use less packaging – from multi-buys for the same price as multipacks to a loose-only fruit and veg aisle.
-When we understand what changes work best, we’ll roll them out to all our 2,658 UK stores.
-At scale, this will be transformational.
-We could remove 350 tonnes of plastic by scrapping multipack tins; 50m plastic binders on beer cans, and 44m sporks from our “on the go” food range.
-The opportunity is huge.
-And we’re already well on the way in other areas.
-Our recent decision to scrap plastic bags with home delivery orders removed 250m bags a year.
+We've learned a lot from these trials and recently replaced plastic-wrapped multipacks with plastic-free multibuys on tinned food in all our 2,658 UK stores, eliminating 350 tonnes of plastic from the environment.
+We've also scrapped plastic bags with home delivery orders, removing 250m bags a year.

 Last year we brought together our partner suppliers to look for truly efficient packaging solutions, ones which might require different materials and new designs.
 The need is urgent and so from this year, we will assess the size and suitability of all packaging as part of our ranging decisions, and if it’s excessive or inappropriate, we reserve the right not to list it.

 3. What percentage of your products are recyclable?